AmbroseOtundo/Python-Lux-Bootcamp/README.md

-This Repo contains my workout on the python boocamp
+This Repo contains my workout on the python bootcamp